vpenades/InteropTypes/README.md

 that typically use unmanaged memory to store bitmaps, and forces developers to write cumbersome and sometimes dangerous code.

-Exchanging bitmaps between libraries is a challenge, and __InteropBitmaps__ is an attempt to solve this issue by providing a number of low level bitmap types that can be instantiated over existing memory:
+Exchanging bitmaps between libraries is a challenge, and __InteropTypes.Graphics.Bitmaps__ is an attempt to solve this issue by providing a number of low level bitmap types that can be instantiated over existing memory: